-Thanks to the generosity of donors during the 2018 appeal, preservation work will soon conclude on the extraordinary collection of PROMPT theatre scrapbooks in the National Library’s collection.
-In Part 3 of this blog, Director of Preservation Services Vicki Humphrey writes about the intention of fans who lovingly sought to capture their favourite stars in home-made scrapbooks:
+Thanks to the generosity of donors during the 2018 appeal, preservation work continues on the extraordinary collection of PROMPT theatre scrapbooks in the National Library’s collection.
+In Part 1 of our blog on preserving the scrapbooks, Director of Preservation Services Vicki Humphrey introduces us to conservator Kerry McInnes: